ridafkih/gift-defender/README.md

 * Buzzer ($0.89CAD)

 That's right, this project can be completed for **the total cost of $13.45CAD, or $10.52USD (12/05/2020)**.
+You could easily get the cost per unit down to $6USD or so, if you order from BangGood, but we didn't have time to wait for shipping from China.
 ___
 ### Project History
 This project's inception is based mostly around [the hackster.io project by David Escobar from 2016](https://www.hackster.io/daescobar/christmas-presents-intruder-detector-f10581).
 Unfortunately we couldn't get a hold of the exact equipment used for their version of the project in time for our usage.
 Thus, we decided to hit up Amazon, checked "One-Day Shipping," and hoped for the best.